 While student loan debt has been a problem for American students for decades, the issue continues growing in scope and severity with each passing year.
 According to Student Loan Hero, the average student borrower who graduated in 2018 left school with $29,800 in debt.
 That’s a lot of money to owe for your education, particularly if you’re not entering a high-paying field.

-When students do leave school with too much debt, they usually have only a few options to consider.
+When students leave school with too much debt, they usually have only a few options to consider.
 They can buckle down, live frugally, and pay off their debt the hard way, or they can explore income-driven repayment plans or loan forgiveness programs.
 A final option is consolidating or refinancing student debt, which can make sense in some situations.

 Unfortunately, it’s easy to get confused when you start digging into what refinancing and consolidation really mean.
 In this piece, we’ll outline how both processes work, their pros and cons, and how to decide which is best for you.

 Student Loan Consolidation vs. Student Loan Refinancing

 While refinancing and consolidation can often mean the same thing, the type of loans you have can dictate the options available to you.
-If you have federal student loans, for example, you can choose between a Federal Direct Consolidation Loan or refinancing with a private company.
+For example, if you have federal student loans, you can choose between a Federal Direct Consolidation Loan or refinancing with a private company.
 Here are the main differences you’ll find when you start researching these two options.

 Which student loans are eligible?

-These loans are overseen by the federal government and the U.S. Department of Education.
-As such, they are only available for individuals who want to refinance federal student loans such as Direct Loans, Direct PLUS loans, and FFEL loans.
+The federal government and the U.S. Department of Education oversee these loans.
+They are only available for individuals who want to refinance federal student loans such as Direct Loans, Direct PLUS loans, and FFEL loans.

-If you have private student loans, on the other hand, you can only refinance or consolidate with another private lender.
-You aren’t eligible for federal loan consolidation because your loans are already being handled by a third party.
+On the other hand, if you have private student loans, you can only refinance or consolidate with another private lender.
+You aren’t eligible for federal loan consolidation because a third party is already handling your loans.